Sinthia666/Assignment-nine/README.md

 => I want to learn new thing.
 That's why I make a developement website.

-=> firts page is including header and banner and after that i added some user review
+=> firts page is including header and banner

-=> i used my custom json file to load data dynamicly
+=> I used my custom json file to load data dynamically

 => Dash board data also json file

-=> used hooks to make code clean and avoiding DCY
+=> used hooks to make code clean